 - Select a class.
 If you teach more than one class, select one focus class for this assessment.
 If your placement for English Language Arts has you responsible for a group rather than a whole class, plans should describe instruction for that group (minimum of 4 students).
-That group will constitute "the whole class" for edTPA. - Provide context information.
-Complete and submit the Middle Childhood English Language Arts Context for Learning Information template found in your account.
+That group will constitute "the whole class" for edTPA. - Note: California candidates-within your edTPA, you must include an English learner, a student with an identified disability, and a student from an underserved education group.3 - Provide context information.
+Complete and submit the Secondary English Language Arts Context for Learning Information template found in your account.
 This template provides essential information about your students and your school/classroom.
 The context information you submit should be no more than 4 pages, including prompts. - Identify a learning segment to plan, teach, and analyze.
 Review the curriculum with your cooperating teacher and select a learning segment of 3-5 consecutive lessons.
-(If teaching English Language Arts within a large time block, select a learning segment of about 3-5 hours of connected instruction.) - Identify a central focus.
+(If teaching within a large time block, select a learning segment of about 3-5 hours of connected instruction.) - Identify a central focus.
 Identify the central focus along with the content standards and objectives you will address in the learning segment.
-The central focus should support young adolescents to use textual references to - construct meaning from, interpret, or respond to complex text - create a written product interpreting or responding to complex features of a text that are just beyond their current skill levels - make interdisciplinary connections as relevant - Identify and plan to support language demands.
+The central focus should support students to use textual references to - construct meaning from, interpret, or respond to complex text - create a written product, interpreting or responding to complex features of a text that are just beyond your students' current skill levels - Identify and plan to support language demands.
 Select a key language function from your learning objectives.
-Choose a learning task that provides opportunities for young adolescents to practice using that language function.
+Choose a learning task that provides opportunities for students to practice using that language function.
 Identify additional language demands associated with that task.
 Plan targeted supports that address the identified language demands, including the language function. - Write a lesson plan for each lesson in the learning segment.
-Your lesson plans should be detailed enough that a substitute or other teacher could understand them well enough to use them. - Your lesson plans must include the following information, even if your teacher preparation program requires you to use a specific lesson plan format: - State-adopted student academic content standards that are the target of student learning (Note: Please include the number and text of each standard that is being addressed.
-If only a portion of a standard is being addressed, then only list the part or parts that are relevant.) - Learning objectives (subject-specific and, as relevant, interdisciplinary) associated with the content standards - Informal and formal assessments used to monitor student learning, including type(s) of assessment and what is being assessed
+Your lesson plans should be detailed enough that a substitute or other teacher could understand them well enough to use them. - Your lesson plans must include the following information, even if your teacher preparation program requires you to use a specific lesson plan format: